4 Options for No Collateral Business Loans

 Advertiser Disclosure

-Startup business loans that don’t require collateral, i.e. unsecured loans, can be harder to come by than secured business loans.
-Additionally, unsecured loans often come with higher interest rates and credit score requirements.
-Most small business loan types will require some form of collateral to secure the loan.
-However, there are some startup business loan types that you may be able to get without collateral: lines of credit, business credit cards, self-securing loans and merchant cash advances.
+Startup business loans that don’t require collateral, also called unsecured loans, can be harder to come by than secured business loans.
+Plus, unsecured loans often come with higher interest rates and credit score requirements.

-Startup Business Loans: Your Options
+Startup Business Loans With No Collateral: Your Options

 1. Unsecured Business Lines of Credit

-To access an unsecured business line of credit through a more traditional lender, such as a bank or credit union, you’ll almost certainly have to meet strict qualification requirements, including good to great credit and at least a few years in business.
-Many online alternative lenders, however, offer unsecured business lines of credit with more flexible requirements and faster funding speeds.
+To access an unsecured business line of credit through a more traditional lender, such as a bank or credit union, you’ll almost certainly have to meet strict qualification requirements, including good to great credit and at least a couple of years in business.

 How Unsecured Lines of Credit Work

-You’ll be given a pool of funds that you can tap into whenever you want or need to.
-You’ll pay back what you borrowed—plus interest.
-Once you’ve paid the lender back in full, your line of credit gets refilled to its original amount.
+With an unsecured line of credit, you don’t have to provide physical collateral to secure the loan.
+You’re given a pool of funds that you can tap into whenever you need to.
+You pay back what you borrow—plus interest.
+Once you pay the lender back in full, your line of credit gets refilled to its original amount.

 2. Business Credit Cards